RFNajera/rfnajera.github.io/index.md

 # Hello!
 {:.no_toc}
 My name is René F. Najera, DrPH, and I am an epidemiologist.
 What is an epidemiologist?
 We're the people who study things that happen to populations.
-We take data from many different sources, analyze it, and come up with the conclusions necessary to determine strategies to improve public health.
+We take data from many different sources, analyze them, and come up with the conclusions necessary to determine strategies to improve public health.

 When I was working at a state health department, I did most of my data analysis with [Microsoft Excel and Microsoft Access](https://products.office.com/en-us/home).
 This is fine and good, but those software packages are limited.
 There was much more I wish I could do.
 Once I started working on my doctoral degree (DrPH), I was introduced to software like [STATA](https://www.stata.com/) for data analysis and biostatistical analysis.
 I was also introduced to [ArcGIS](https://www.arcgis.com/index.html), a software package for geographical and geostatistical analysis.